 When you’re having moisture or water problems, you may hear the terms waterproofing and damp proofing tossed around.
 But to the average person, what’s the difference?
 They both limit the transfer of water through materials, right?
 As it turns out, there are major differences – especially if you’re worried about basement moisture problems.
 Let’s take a quick look at what waterproofing and damp proofing are and how they’re different:

 What is Waterproofing?

 As a porous surface, concrete can quickly soak up water using capillary action between the aggregate if left untreated.
-Waterproofing compounds can keep cracks covered as they develop, because it’s a flexible material that will create a seal over the top of the concrete.
+If you waterproof, the substance will automatically keep cracks covered as they develop.
+This happens because the waterproof compound is a flexible material that will create a seal over the top of the concrete.
 Waterproofing is better than damp proofing for some scenarios.
-This is because the waterproof compound will retain its initial elasticity and is applied more thickly, typically up to 40 mils, four times the thickness of damp proofing compounds, to the foundation.
+This is because the waterproof compound will retain its initial elasticity.
+It is also usually applied more thickly, typically up to 40 mils, which is about four times the thickness of damp proofing compounds.
 By sealing the concrete with a waterproofing substance, you’re providing additional protection to the structure.

 What is Damp Proofing?

-In other areas, damp proofing can be used in the same area that waterproofing would otherwise be used – from the finished grade to the top of the footing.
+You may be able to use damp proofing instead of water proofing in some situations.
+For example, you may need to seal from the finished grade to the top of the footing.
 This would be a perfect scenario for damp proofing.
 It typically consists of a sealant applied to the exterior of the foundation walls to control the movement of soil water vapor into the structure.
 At a mere 10 mils thick, it doesn’t have the ability to seal large cracks, doesn’t deal well in places where ties protrude away from the surface and similar problematic areas.